Longhorn Region PCA History

 1969, membership was now at 38 and No less than 18 races (SCCA Races, TSSCC Gymkhana's, Pro-formula races in Austin and Aqua Festival races) were the events to see and be seen in this year.
 The fourth annual Wurstfest was a big success and was held in the (then) faraway city of New Braunfels.
 General membership meetings were held at Lenzo's Italian Kitchen near intersection of HWY 35 and 290E in Austin.

 March 1970 was an exciting time for the club as they participated in the Porsche distributor's official roll out of the 6-cylinder 914.
 This tour was organized by John Young, the club president at the time.
 The club helped New Braunfels celebrate their 125th anniversary with tours to old homes, and of course, an auto show.
 A favorite event this year was the "Spaghetti Rally" south and west of Austin.
 Other events included the "Fix and Fiddle Day, more SCCA Racing, dinners, Gymkhana's and more Rallies.
-In a signs of things to come, much discussion seemed to center on the Austin group unable to fill positions of leadership and a note that twice as many members (15 vice 7) lived in San Antonio.
+In a sign of things to come, much discussion seemed to center on the Austin group unable to fill positions of leadership and a note that twice as many members (15 vice 7) lived in San Antonio.

-1971 saw Bill Jones as our president, and he wrote some lively and very interesting stories about Concours Prep and going to Parade with his Speedster.
+1971 saw Bill Jones as our president, and he wrote some lively and interesting stories about Concours Prep and going to Parade with his Speedster.
 The name “Porsche Bull” for the club newsletter was changed to simply “The Newsletter from Longhorn Region” The newly created club logo appeared for the first time on the June 71 issue of The Newsletter.
 The first professional Longhorn Region Logo was created by Austin area artist, and Longhorn member, Gene Mobley.
 40 metal car badges were made, few survive today.
 Of interest was a Road and Track article and full spread of a four-door 911 S created for San Antonio native, Mr. Bill Dick.
 There is nothing in the archives for 1972.

 In 1973 our newsletter became a monthly publication in March and was now called the Longhorn Flyer.
-A familiar theme asking for help on activities was in the news, as were picnics, rallies, autocrosses and a border rally.
+A familiar theme asking for help on activities was in the news, as were picnics, rallies, autocrosses, and a border rally.
 Our tradition of an autocross the first Sunday of the month was born this year.

 In 1974, the club's attention was placed squarely on the gasoline shortage and things such as a 55 MPH speed limit, rationing of gas to 10-15 gallons per week, and increasing tolls and parking fees.
 Not exactly the best news for an automobile club.
 Club interest in car restoration seemed to be growing with handy tips of where to get parts/service plus helpful hints at increasing gas mileage were at frequent subject in the Flyer.
 Women seemed to be taking the forefront in autocrosses as Betty Jeffrey and Jan Molberg dominated in their classes.
 Hints of the impending split between the Austin and San Antonio members was mentioned in the March issue of The Flyer.
 One central problem was meeting locations and times for the large geographical area the club represented.
-Despite this, numerous events went forward, including autocrosses, picnics, rallies and tech sessions.
+Despite this, numerous events went forward, including autocrosses, picnics, rallies, and tech sessions.

 1975 started out with a newsletter editor and format change plus a new set of leaders for our region.
 Calls to lobby your Congressman and Senators concerning new Federal Mandates on gasoline conservation.
 Autocrosses, Rallies, our "Spring Thing", Defensive Driving courses and Tech Sessions seemed to dominate activities with concerted efforts to get events in and around Austin as membership in that area continued to grow and the Austin group began having separate meetings.
 For the first time in Longhorn Region history, the March issue of The Flyer had photos of our members in action during a Tech Session showing how to tune up your 911, 914 and 356.

-1979 saw another trip to Monterrey, Bunny Hop Rallies, Hill Country Autocrosses and trips to the War Bonnet Region for some really great Tech Sessions.
+1979 saw another trip to Monterrey, Bunny Hop Rallies, Hill Country Autocrosses, and trips to the War Bonnet Region for some really great Tech Sessions.

 1980.
-Tech Sessions at Carrera Automotive were a common occurrence, we also had Wine and Cheese Parties, Wildflower Tours, Sports Car night at the drag strip, Hill Country and Pan American Autocrosses, and we established our Goodie Store.
+Tech Sessions at Carrera Automotive were a common occurrence, we also had Wine and Cheese Parties, Wildflower Tours, Sports Car night at the drag strip, Hill Country, and Pan American Autocrosses, and we established our Goodie Store.

 The War Bonnet Tech of 1981 was a big event this year, as was a trip to the Kerrville Car Museum, Longhorn Region autocrosses, the National PCA Board meeting held in San Antonio (the first time ever), and a weekend event in Nuevo Laredo Mexico.

 1982.
 The first year for the multi event Fiesta Challenge, more Rallies, and Event Seminars in the Lone Star Region.
 The Fiesta Challenge event was a rainy one, yet everyone had a good time.
-An interesting addition to the Longhorn Flyer was monthly Tech Quizzes and from the looks at the questions, they were pretty challenging.
+An interesting addition to the Longhorn Flyer was monthly Tech Quizzes and from the looks or the questions, they were challenging.

 1983 heralded in big changes for the club as the newsletter became the Roundup.
 Autocrosses, Fiesta Challenge, Rallies, Tech Sessions, events with the Lone Star Region and Concours dominated the year.